rcapillon/3DFEM/README.md

 * Paraview is suggested for visualizing exported VTK files, especially since animations are generated as a series of VTK files as handled by this software.

+## Remarks
+* Exporting animation files can take a long time since independent VTK files are generated for each frame of the animation.
+For instance, in the provided time-domain example of a vibrating plate, exporting the 2000 frames takes around an hour, compared to a few minutes for the actual FEM computation on a recent laptop (Macbook Pro M1 2020).

 ## Current features:

 ### Meshes